 - Immovable Property Tax: In 2020, municipalities have the right to set other deadlines for payment of Immovable Property Tax, which differ from those specified in the Law "On Immovable Property Tax", by transferring them to a later date during 2020.
 Riga municipality decided to push the Immovable Property Tax payment deadline (for the first quarter of 2020) from 31 March 2020 to 15 May 2020; - Project of DD Corporation Program: During 2020-2023 members of project of Due Diligence Cooperation Program may submit to the SRS evidence proving that COVID-19 crisis had affected their tax, financial (loss), solvency and compliance discipline in order to maintain the status in the program.
-The SRS is authorized not to exclude members of the program, and also not to issue other unfavourable decisions; - Credit guarantee: The applicable conditions for credit guarantee to be provided by ALTUM will not exceed 5 million euros, maximum term 2 years (previously planned 10), may cover no more than 50 percent of obligations; - Loans provided by ALTUM: As for loans to be provided by ALTUM, their limits are as follows: maximum amount EUR 1 million, maximum term up to 3 years, possibility to postpone payment of principal amount for up to 12 (twelve) months.
-Loans issued with reduced collateral requirements and with a reduced interest rate; - Credit guarantees and loans: Credit guarantees, and loans will be available to companies that have not been in financial difficulties prior to the crisis.
-Additionally, companies will have to prove that their difficulties result from COVID-19, that they are economically viable and that credit guarantee/loan will help them to recover and successfully continue commercial activities; - Lease: State and municipal institutions as well as derived public persons and state-owned enterprises will be able to release their tenants companies most severely affected by COVID-19 from lease payments entirely, or alternatively to decide on reduction of lease payments (this does not refer to companies that have concluded lease agreements for extracting valuable resources).
-General requirements to qualify for this support are: - due to COVID-19 spread, company's income in March and/or April 2020 diminished for at least 30 percent in comparison to the respective months of 2019; - 2) the company's total tax debts do not exceed 1000 euros; - the company's total tax debt exceeds 1000 euros, but the company has agreed to postpone the payment deadline or has another agreement with the State Revenue Service; - 4) the company is not insolvent; - 5) during the last 2 (two) year the company did not have more than 2 (two) unpaid lease payments or other cases of not fulfilling his obligations. - Downtime compensation: If an employer company severely affected by the COVID-19 crisis will be on downtime due to the employer not being able to provide work, the affected employees will be entitled to receive a monthly downtime compensation in an amount of 75 percent, with a maximum limit of 700 euros per one employee.
+The SRS is authorized not to exclude members of the program, and also not to issue other unfavourable decisions; - Credit guarantee: The applicable conditions for credit guarantee to be provided by ALTUM will not exceed 5 million euros, maximum term 2 years (previously planned 10), may cover no more than 50 percent of obligations; - Loans provided by ALTUM: As for loans to be provided by ALTUM, their limits are as follows: maximum amount - EUR 1 million, maximum term - up to 3 years, possibility to postpone payment of principal amount for up to 12 (twelve) months.
+Loans issued with reduced collateral requirements and with a reduced interest rate; - Credit guarantees and loans: Credit guarantees and loans will be available to companies that have not been in financial difficulties prior to the crisis.
+Additionally companies will have to prove that their difficulties result from COVID-19, that they are economically viable and that credit guarantee/loan will help them to recover and successfully continue commercial activities; - Lease: State and municipal institutions as well as derived public persons and state owned enterprises will be able to release their tenants companies most severely affected by COVID-19 from lease payments entirely, or alternatively to decide on reduction of lease payments (this does not refer to companies that have concluded lease agreements for extracting valuable resources).
+General requirements to qualify for this support are: - due to COVID-19 spread, company's income in March and/or April 2020 diminished for at least 30 percent in comparison to the respective months of 2019; - 2) the company's total tax debts do not exceed EUR 1000; - 3) the company is not insolvent; - 4) during the last 2 (two) year the company did not have more than 2 (two) unpaid lease payments or other cases of not fulfilling his obligations. - Downtime compensation: If an employer company severely affected by the COVID-19 crisis will be on downtime due to the employer not being able to provide work, the affected employees will be entitled to receive a monthly downtime compensation in an amount of 75 percent, with a maximum limit of 700 euros per one employee.
 Downtime compensation will not be liable to personal income tax (PIT) and mandatory state social insurance contributions.
 Also, if a company will increase the number of employees during the receipt of downtime compensations, then the compensation payments will be terminated.

-If the company applying for downtime compensation has a tax debt in an amount of more than 1000 euros, and hasn't received an official payment deadline extension, or hasn't reached a special agreement with State Revenue Service, such company does not qualify as a recipient of downtime compensation.
+If the company applying for downtime compensation has a tax debt in an amount of more than EUR 1000, and hasn't received an official payment deadline extension, or hasn't reached a special agreement with State Revenue Service, such company does not qualify as a recipient of downtime compensation.
 In order to apply for the downtime compensation, the employee shall contact his employer, who is required to request the necessary compensation by submitting an application to the State Revenue Service.